guaxinim/demo-istio/README.md

 ## This demo is based on istio-tutorial available at https://github.com/redhat-developer-demos/istio-tutorial/tree/1.0.

-## There 2 versions of playbooks to setup and run demo.
+## There are 2 versions of playbooks to setup and run demo.
 * Local (minishift)
 * Remote cluster